veeeetus/organiser/README.md

 <p>
  <b>_messages.html</b> -> Here is little subtemplate for my error annoucnments which I include to each html
- instead of pasting whole code everywhere I just {% include %} it, I could keep it in my base template but t hen it would be much harder for me to place divs in my main pages so I decided to make it in subtemplate format.
+ instead of pasting whole code everywhere I just {% include %} it, I could keep it in my base template but then it would be much harder for me to place divs in my main pages so I decided to make it in subtemplate format.
 </p>
 </br>
 <p>
- <b>base.html</b> -> This is My base template which my other html files are extedning, it keeps basic html
+ <b>base.html</b> -> This is My base template which my other html files are extending, it keeps basic html
  structure and a bootstrap navbar as well as my css linking.
 </p>
 </br>
 <p>
- <b>delete.html</b> -> Page holding one of features it is really simple which is to delete tasks that
+ <b>delete.html</b> -> Page holding one of main features it is really simple because it's used to delete
- we don't want to keep anymore, it also has little instruction for users
+ tasks that we don't want to keep anymore, it also has little instruction for users
 </p>
 </br>
 <p>